GorgonMeducer/Pico_Template/README.md

 ```

-Those bridge functions are decorated as "weak", hence if you want to retarget ***printf/scanf*** directly to a place where you can "***see through***" and/or ***you have total control***, please implement those bridge functions (without delete the weak version) in one of your c source code, for example, sending char to USART or storing some memory block directly.
+Those bridge functions are decorated as "weak", hence if you want to retarget ***printf/scanf*** directly to a place where you can "***see through***" and/or ***you have total control***, please implement those bridge functions (without delete the weak version) in one of your c source code, for example, sending chars to USART or storing them to a memory block directly.

 **NOTE**: I try to provide you the freedom of choice, and I don't need you to digging deep inside scripts to gain such freedom.